Mouth Vs Nose Breathing While Running: A Detailed Comparison

 After all, your heart and muscles need a steady supply of oxygen in order to run, and they need to offload carbon dioxide, and the only way to satisfy those needs is to breathe.

-But is it better to breathe through your nose or mouth while running?
+So, is it better to breathe through your nose or mouth while running?
 What’s the difference between nasal breathing and mouth breathing when you run?

-Mouth Breathing vs. Nose Breathing While Running
+Mouth Breathing Vs. Nose Breathing While Running

 For easy jogging, nasal breathing is ideal, but many runners find that breathing through the nose is not sufficient for hard running, especially if they haven’t trained themselves to breathe only through the nose.